proxama/ios-tappoint-sdk/README.md

-# SDK Reference App
+# TapPoint SDK

-The SDK Reference App demonstrates an end-to-end integration of the TapPoint&reg; SDK into an example application.
-It shows how to:
+The TapPoint&reg; SDK enables you to interact with the TapPoint&reg; beacon network easily, providing you with the ability to:

 1. Connect to TapPoint&reg; (Authenticate)
 2. Download trigger information (Synchronise)
 3. Detect trigger events and respond to them in the application (Monitor)
 4. Send analytics information to TapPoint&reg; (Reporting)

-Use the Reference App as a guide for integrating TapPoint&reg; into your own projects.
-SDK reference documentation is also available on the [TapPoint developer portal](http://developer.tappoint.com/).
+TapPoint&reg; SDK reference documentation is also available on the [TapPoint developer portal](http://developer.tappoint.com/).

 ## Getting Started

 ### Prerequisites

-The application requires Xcode 6.1.

 To get trigger events working, you will need either a physical Bluetooth beacon, or use an iPhone as a virtual beacon.

-There are ready-made apps in the iTunes app store that can act as virtual beacons.
+There are ready-made apps in the iTunes app store that can act as virtual beacons, including our [Virtual Beacon app](https://appsto.re/gb/aCMr7.i).
 That's the easiest option to get started.

 If you do want to dive deeper, then Apple's [AirLocate sample](https://developer.apple.com/library/ios/samplecode/AirLocate/Introduction/Intro.html) sample code shows how to build a virtual beacon.